gmccullo/ts-react-class/exercises/ex-08/begin/ex-08-instructions.md

 ### Attach event handlers to their respective buttons
 Write two event handlers, `handlePrevious` and `handleNext` in the component.
 (You can use either arrow or classical functions.)
+What is the proper type for the event in these event handlers?
+Here's a hint: these are `MouseEvents` in `React` that we are handling which originate from an `HtmlButtonElement`.
 The event handlers can log to the console that they fired.
 Connect the event handlers to the `onClick` event on each button.